North Lincolnshire Council is registered with the Information Commissioner (ICO) as a Data Controller. This is a legal requirement.

 - We will not collect more information than is necessary for the purpose you are providing it and will not keep it for longer than is necessary, determined by rules set out in our Records Retention Schedule.

 - We will only collect information relevant and adequate to meet our purposes.
-We have put in place rigorous procedures, supported by a set of Information Governance policies, and employee training and guidance, to ensure your information is handled and processed securely and appropriately in accordance with the GDPR.
+We have put in place rigorous procedures, supported by a set of Information Governance policies, and employee training and guidance, to ensure your information is handled and processed securely and appropriately in accordance with the UK GDPR.

 - Data matching may be also be used to assist us and our partners to plan for and respond to emergencies or major accidents, such as the identification of individuals who may need additional support in the event of an emergency evacuation.